 - This is not a tool for creating graphics

 Start with Photoshop.
 The go-to for all digital creators.
 Impressive images, rich graphics, and incredible art Anyone can do it all with Photoshop.
 Get Photoshop on desktop and iPad with free trial.

 The next page in layout design.
 Create, organize, and publish printed books, brochures, digital magazines, iPad apps, interactive online documents, and presentation boards.

 Create beautiful vector art and illustrations.
 Drawing is just the beginning of what you can do with Illustrator.
 Create logos, icons, packaging, web graphics and so much more.

 Best free architecture software and programs

-In truth, when it comes to finding the best free architectural software, other than the free version of SketchUp (which does have limitations), there isn’t one.
+In truth, when it comes to finding the best free architectural design software and building information programs, other than the free version of SketchUp (which does have limitations), there isn’t one.

 At least not one that is suitable for the architecture profession.
 There are however many student and trial versions available.

 These can be useful for many reasons, for example, you may want to experiment with the architecture software to get a feel for what it is like before committing to something more robust.
 Or you may be a student looking for a type of software that is easy and convenient for learning.